juniperover/apero-website/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I've been doing lately:" # leave blank to exclude
+title: "Recent activity on this website:" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 number_categories: 3 # set to zero to exclude
 show_intro: true